-This guide was originally written for the Yerf-Dog GX150, but has been re-written to cover almost any of the 150cc buggies, scooters, or ATV’s with the standard “AC” CDI setup.
+This guide covers almost any of the 150cc buggies, scooters, or ATV’s with the standard “AC” CDI setup.
+The first version was downloaded over 136,494 times and we’re happy that this information continues to help so many people!

 The 150cc GY6 ignition system is fairly easy to troubleshoot in the case of malfunction.
-There are 4 major components that work together to produce spark, if any of these is defective, spark will be lost.
+There are 4 major components that work together to produce spark, if any of these are defective spark will be lost.
 What we will be doing here is troubleshooting these ignition parts starting at the source, and working towards the spark plug.

 - Stator (6th winding and trigger pickup module)